 Pop Culture’s Take, Real or Ridiculous?

-You’ve probably seen those funny, over-the-top bro handshakes in movies, slaps, fist bumps, spins.
-While most are exaggerated, they’re rooted in real-world examples of people building identity through touch.
+You’ve probably seen those funny, over-the-top bro handshakes in movies, slaps, fist bumps, spins, maybe even a little explosion gesture at the end.
+While most are exaggerated for comedy, they’re rooted in real-world examples of people building identity through touch.
 Think about it: when you have a secret handshake with a friend, it means something.
 You both remember it.
 It’s your thing.

 Why It Still Matters